ayushi06k/Disney-cli/README.md

 ### Some Useful Notes
 This CLI app is currently in development and is maintained by [me](https://github.com/ayushi06k/Disney-cli.git).
 Development may be slow due to other commitments, but new features will continue to be added!

+If you'd like to contribute, feel free to submit a pull request.
+Contributions are always welcome! 😊

 Enjoy the Disney magic! ✨🎥